Joseph Abiodun Balogun: Career

-Balogun began his career as a physiotherapist in 1978 at Mubi General Hospital where he was deployed for the mandatory one-year National Youth Service and established the first Physiotherapy Department in the defunct Gongola State.
-He joined the Kwara State Civil Service as Basic Physiotherapist in 1979 and worked at the General Hospital in Ilorin until 1980 when he left for his postgraduate education in the USA.
+Balogun began his career as a physiotherapist in 1978 at Mubi General Hospital, where he was deployed for the mandatory one-year National Youth Service and established the first Physiotherapy Department in the defunct Gongola State.
+He joined the Kwara State Civil Service as a Basic Physiotherapist in 1979 and worked at the General Hospital in Ilorin until 1980, when he left for his postgraduate education in the USA.
 Balogun has held faculty, visiting, and administrative positions at Russell Sage College; Obafemi Awolowo University (OAU), Ile-Ife; University of Florida, Gainesville; Texas Woman's University, Houston; State University of New York Health Science Center at Brooklyn (SUNY-HSCB); Barry University, Florida; and King Saud University, Saudi Arabia.
 He served for six years as Chairman of the Physical Therapy Program (1993–1999) and Associate Dean for Student Academic Affairs (1994–1999) at SUNY-HSCB.
-He also served as Consultant Physiotherapist (1988–1991) and Vice-Dean in the Faculty of Health Sciences at OAU (1990–1991).
+He also served as Consultant Physiotherapist (1988–1991), and Vice-Dean in the Faculty of Health Sciences at OAU (1990–1991); Emeritus Professor of Physiotherapy and Associate Director of Research, Development, and Innovation at the University of Medical Sciences, Ondo City, Nigeria (2017–2022); Visiting Professor and Program Consultant at the Center of Excellence in Reproductive Health Innovation, University of Benin, Nigeria (2017–2023); and Consultant and Advisory Board Member at the Women's Health and Action Research Centre, Benin City, Nigeria (2017–2023).

-Balogun's publications have appeared in journals in Physical Therapy, Ergonomics, and HIV Behavioral Research.
-He has authored two books, five book chapters, five monographs/technical compendia, 136 full manuscripts and 59 abstracts/conference proceedings in peer-refereed journals.
-Among his top research collaborators is Friday Okonofua, Vice-Chancellor of the University of Medical Sciences, Ondo.
+Part of Balogun's academic work has focused on the historical evolution, organization, and reform of health systems, with particular emphasis on Nigeria.
+In November 2023, he was among the experts invited by the Social Policy Research Center at the University of Bremen in Germany to participate in a workshop examining the historical development of health care systems in Kenya and Nigeria in the contexts of nation-building and postcolonial governance.
+As part of this engagement, Balogun authored The Health Care System in Nigeria, published as No. 36 in the CRC 1342 "Social Policy Country Briefs" series.
+The monograph provides a historically grounded analysis of Nigeria's health care system from the colonial period to the present, including an overview of key health indicators and the broader sociopolitical context.
+It examines the organizational structure, coverage, provision, financing, and regulation of health services over time; traces major policy initiatives and reforms such as the Walker-Harkness Plan, the Basic Health Services Scheme, the development of primary health care, and the National Health Insurance Scheme; and discusses coexisting traditional and orthodox systems of care, as well as the role of global and national actors in shaping policy.
+The publication situates Nigeria's health care system within the "Global Dynamics of Social Policy" framework, highlighting persistent systemic challenges, uneven progress toward universal health coverage, and the implications of political instability and governance for health outcomes.